What is business process management? The key to enterprise agility

 BPM is sometimes alternately called business process improvement (BPI), business process re-engineering, continual improvement process (CIP), or process improvement.

-Business process management goals
+Business process management goals and benefits

 The goal of BPM is to help your organization minimize errors, reduce waste, and improve productivity and efficiency.
 BPM Institute says BPM should focus on three outcomes: